 - Add the tapioca flour and toss to combine.

 - Top with the frozen dough leaves in desired pattern.
-I just randomly layered them on like a big ol' pile of leaves but you can be more organized with it, if you want.
+I just randomly layered them on like a big ol' pile of leaves but you can be more organized with it if you want.
 Just be sure to layer the leaves so that natural vents are formed for the steam and heat to release while baking.

-- I prefer to freeze my pies before baking so they will hold their shape better as they bake.
+I prefer to freeze my pies before baking so they will hold their shape better as they bake.
 Stick the whole pie in the freezer to firm up for at least an hour before baking.
 You can also wrap it tightly with plastic wrap and foil and keep it frozen solid for up to 3 months.

-- If baking immediately, preheat oven to 400° F and bake for 20 minutes, then lower the temperature to 350°F and bake for another 45-55 minutes, rotating the pan halfway through.
-Bake until the filling is bubbly and the crust turns a deep golden color, you may need to cover the edges and or/tent the pie to keep from over-browning.If baking a frozen pie, go directly from freezer to oven without thawing. preheat oven to 400° F and bake for 20 minutes, then lower the temperature to 350° F and bake for another 55-75 minutes, rotating the pan halfway through.
-The frozen pie may take 10-25 minutes more to bake than an unfrozen pie.
-Bake until the filling is bubbly and the crust turns a deep golden color you may need to move to the lower rack and cover the edges and or/tent the pie to keep from over-browning, if that bothers you.
-I personally love a deep crust.
+If baking a frozen pie, preheat the oven to 400° F and go directly from the freezer to oven without thawing.
+Bake for 20 minutes, then lower the temperature to 350° F and bake for another 55-75 minutes, rotating the pan halfway through.
+The frozen pie may take 15-25 minutes longer to bake than an unfrozen pie.
+Bake until the filling is bubbly and the crust turns a deep golden color.
+You may need to move to the lower rack and cover the edges and or/tent the pie to keep from over-browning, if that bothers you.
+I personally love a deeply golden crust.

 - Allow to cool on a rack for at least 1 (probably 2) hour(s) before cutting, I know it's hard.
 In the meantime, if you had leftover crust leaves, bake them at 350°F for 10-15 minutes until golden brown.
 They will hold you over until the pie has cooled.